We are working on projects in western Maine/northern New Hampshire, Scotland, Greenland, Mongolia, New Zealand, South America, and Antarctica.

 See data from our past projects here.

-- January 2018: Dr. George Denton, Dr. Aaron Putnam, PhD student Peter Strand, and Masters student Noel Potter arrive in New Zealand for another field season of glacial geomorphological mapping and cosmogenic dating!
+- January 2019: Dr. Aaron Putnam, PhD student Peter Strand, and Masters student Noel Potter arrive in New Zealand for another field season of glacial geomorphological mapping and cosmogenic dating!
 Head to the Current Research page to learn more.

-- Sept.
-2016: Congratulations to the newest PhD candidate, Courtney King, for passing her written and oral comprehensive exams!
+- September 2018: Congratulations to the newest PhD candidate, Peter Strand, for passing his written and oral comprehensive exams!

 - August 2018: Our cosmo lab got a makeover this summer!
 Check out the pictures here.